-The seminar will provide students opportunities for in-depth study of specific topics within social psychology, thus offering topics of interest to students in the social specialization as well as students from other specializations.
+The seminar will provide students opportunities for in-depth study of specific topics within social psychology(e.g., Psychology & Diversity, Political Psychology)..
 The topic will vary across semesters.
 Students may repeat the seminar as topics change.

-PSY 383/Counseling and Clinical Field Study Seminar
+PSY 383/Counseling and Clinical Field Experience Seminar